Lower Silesian Railways: Rolling stock

+Unit 064 was the 100th train of KD's fleet, pictured at Wrocław Główny in August 2026.

-At first, the rolling stock consisted of diesel units provided by the Lower Silesian voivodeship government which had previously been used by Przewozy Regionalne (now known as Polregio): one SA106, one SA132, three SA134 and three SA135 Diesel multiple units.
+At first, the rolling stock consisted of diesel units provided by the Lower Silesian voivodeship government which had previously been used by Przewozy Regionalne (now known as Polregio): one SA106, one SA132, three SA134 and three SA135 diesel multiple units.
 Additional Diesel units were purchased in 2010 (three SA135 vehicles), 2011 (three SA134 vehicles) and 2015 (modern Pesa Link units marked as SA139).

-Koleje Dolnośląskie obtained their first electric multiple unit from Polregio in 2013 (it was an EN57AL which had been retrofitted the previous year).
+Lower Silesian Railways (KD) obtained their first electric multiple unit from Polregio in 2013 (it was an EN57AL which had been retrofitted the previous year).
 Three more EN57-class units were purchased and retrofitted at the cost of the Lower Silesian Voivodeship.
 The company also purchased completely new electric vehicles – the first Newag Impuls units (31WE) were ordered in 2011 in a batch of five.
 In 2014 the operator ordered six Impuls 36WEa units; the following year, they ordered five more 31WE units.
-The largest order in KD's history was its purchase of eleven 45WE units in 2017, which, when the order was placed, were described as "the most well-equipped and comfortable trains in the country".
+One of the largest orders in KD's history was its purchase of eleven 45WE units in 2017, which, when the order was placed, were described as "the most well-equipped and comfortable trains in the country".

+On 30 June 2026, the 37th Pesa Elf 48WEc was delivered to KD.
+Unit 064 was the one-hundredth train to enter service in KD, subsequently receiving its own livery in commemoration of the achievement.
+This is one of the Elfs ordered in the August 2024 contract; in the future the total number of Elfs on KD will be 55.
+This is the largest rolling stock order in KD's history.

 The company uses the following rolling stock: